How to do PDMS lithography replication from a SU-8 mold

 - The preparation of the mold with the silanization

 - The scaling and mixing of the PDMS and the curing agent

 - The degassing to remove bubbles

 1.PDMS replication : Preparation of the mold with the silanization

-For a first used of your mold you have to make it hydrophobia.
+For a first use of your mold you have to make it hydrophobic.
 For information you can buy a mold from foundry or do it by yourself.
 Indeed the silicon from your SU-8 mold is normally quite hydrophilic and thus the PDMS will have a good affinity to it, strong enough to make the peeling impossible and you can only brake your mold and go back from the beginning of your process so do not forget this step.

 It exists several ways to make the silicon hydrophobic.
 We use silane function which once bonding on the surface quite permanently, allow an angle contact above 90°.
 You can use a gas or liquid treatment, it means you can bond the silane function on the surface from a gas or thanks to successive liquid bath.
 We are going to briefly see the two solutions.